Online Master of Arts in Social Justice and Human Rights

 Educators who emphasize giving back

-As an ASU Online student, you’ll get the New College experience from the same faculty who teach our courses on campus from anywhere in the world.
+As an online student at ASU, you’ll get the New College experience from the same faculty who teach our courses on campus from anywhere in the world.
 Our faculty members are some of the brightest, most innovative academic minds in the world.
 Our areas of expertise include psychology, anthropology, geography, political science, cybersecurity, forensic science and more.

 Our mission is to create an environment that prepares students to take their place in the world using the skills they have learned to pursue careers that benefit their community.